MaryAwish/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 13:A script that prints numbers in 2 decimal points Task 14: Convert from decimal to hex
 Task 15: rot13 encription
+Task 17: script that adds the two numbers stored in the environment variables